What We Do

 Chronic Wasting Disease Response Strategy

-Chronic Wasting Disease, or CWD, is a transmissible spongiform encephalopathy related to mad cow disease (bovine spongiform encephalopathy) and is fatal.
-Its origin is unknown.
-On December 16, 2020, the Wyoming Game and Fish Department’s Wildlife Health Laboratory confirmed that an elk in Grand Teton National Park tested positive for CWD.
+Chronic Wasting Disease, or CWD, is a transmissible spongiform encephalopathy and is fatal.
+In 2020, an elk in Grand Teton National Park tested positive for CWD.
 In response, the National Elk Refuge is increasing surveillance during all field operations to watch for animals displaying symptoms of CWD; euthanizing and testing suspect animals; coordinating public outreach with state, federal, and local partners.
-For more information, please read the National Elk Refuge Chronic Wasting Disease Response Strategy.
+More information is available in the National Elk Refuge Chronic Wasting Disease Response Strategy.

 Habitat Management